matloff/TidyverseSkeptic/README.md

 rather than say, one of the **apply()** or **purrr** functions.

-**Again, there is a serious problem of cognitive overload.** Tidyverse students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
-See ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!
-The "star" of the Tidyverse, **dplyr**, consists of 263 functions.
+**Again, there is a serious problem of cognitive overload.** Tidyverse students are being asked to learn a much larger volume of material.

-While a user initially need not use more than a small fraction of those 263 functions, the high complexity is clear.
-Every time a user needs some variant of an operation, she must sift through those hundreds of functions for one suited to her current need.
+This is ironic, in that the goal in developing Tidy for teaching was to limit a course to just a few verbs.
+The problem is that the verbs have dozens of variants.
+This is clearly bad pedagogy.

 Tidy advocates say the uniformity of interface in all those functions makes learning them easier.
 Uniform *syntax* is nice, yes, but the fact